OctopusDeploy/blog/blog/2023-01/getting-started-with-bamboo/index.md

 CI servers are an important part of the CI/CD process, and you can use many different CI servers with Octopus Deploy to complete your deployments.
 Bamboo by Atlassian lets you build and push Docker images to Docker repositories.

-In this post, you learnt how to install Bamboo and set up a project and plan to build and push the Octopus underwater app.
+In this post, you learned how to install Bamboo and set up a project and plan to build and push the Octopus underwater app.
 This is a simple example to get started, but there are many more ways to use Bamboo.

 If you're interested in more CI server resources, check out our [series on CI servers](https://octopus.com/blog/tag/CI%20Series) where we focussed on Jenkins, GitHub Actions, and fundamental CI concepts.